 Earlier in the evening, writer Luís Alberto Urrea presented the Medal for Distinguished Contribution to American Letters to Isabel Allende, who has published more than twenty books, most recently the novel In the Midst of Winter (Atria Books, 2017).
 Allende, who is the first Spanish-language author to receive the award, spoke about what the award meant to her as a Chilean writer living in America.
 “I have always been a foreigner… This award means maybe I’m not alien anymore,” she said.
 “Maybe I can plant roots.
 Maybe I’m not going anywhere.”

 Hidden Figures author Margot Lee Shetterly presented the Literarian Award for Outstanding Contribution the American Literary Community to Doron Weber of the Alfred P. Sloan Foundation for his work on the intersection of literature and science.

 Established in 1950, the National Book Awards are among the largest literary prizes given in the United States.
 The 2017 winners were Frank Bidart in poetry, Jesmyn Ward in fiction, Masha Gessen in nonfiction, and Robin Benway in young people’s literature.

-Photos (clockwise from top left): Sigrid Nunez, Elizabeth Acevedo, Justin Phillip Reed, Jeffrey C. Davis, Yoko Tawada.
+Photos (clockwise from top left): Sigrid Nunez, Elizabeth Acevedo, Justin Phillip Reed, Jeffrey C. Stewart, Yoko Tawada.